Archfx/tinyos/README.md

 # tinyos 🐞

-tinyos is a tutorial series about minimal operating system kernel implementation based on the original repository [mini-risscv-os](https://github.com/cccriscv/mini-riscv-os).
+tinyos is a tutorial series about minimal operating system kernel implementation based on the comprehensive tutorial series [mini-risscv-os](https://github.com/cccriscv/mini-riscv-os).
 This operating system kernel is based on [RISC-V](https://github.com/riscv). instrucion set architecture.
 Credits to the original authors.
 A fully built environment is available as a docker environment.
 This tutorial will cover  several chapters related to implementing a operating system from begining.

 ## Requirements